-Gluten free diets seem like a fad, but Celiac sufferers will tell you otherwise.
+Gluten free diets seem like a fad, but Celiac sufferers know otherwise.
 The fact is that pet dogs can also have this food sensitivity.

 It you suffer from a gluten problem, you know the effects it can have on the body.
-It can ruin quality of life for people, but the same applies to dogs.
+It can ruin quality of life and the same applies to dogs.

-It makes sense to eliminate gluten from a pet’s diet if they have lingering and difficult to diagnose health problems.
+It makes sense to remove gluten from a dog’s diet if they have lingering and difficult to diagnose health problems.
 The results may surprise you!

 Can I Give My Dog Gluten?
 Answer: Yes, but elimination may help